wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Changed how widget forms are loaded to improve page load times.
+* Several improvements to increase compatibility with various plugins and widgets.
+* Properly handle widgets with form arrays.
+* CSS fixes.
+* Fixed compatibility issues with Black Studio TinyMCE.
+* Added more development hooks and filters.

 = 1.3.10 =
 * Updated to latest jPlayer.
 * Fixed issue that wasn't allowing users to disable custom home page feature.